 Once you’ve found a vendor that you believe is the best fit for your company, work with them to build a business case for purchasing their solution that you can present internally to your executive team.

-As you start to build the case together, it’s important to include both the benefits of the EDC system you’d like to purchase, as well as the ways it will affect the costs of running clinical investigations and collecting data—in both obvious and less apparent ways.
-Cost-savings that might not be immediately recognized can include:
+As you start to build the case together, it’s important to include both the benefits of the clinical data management software you’d like to purchase, as well as the ways it will affect the costs of running clinical investigations, managing data, resolving discrepancies, supporting regulatory compliance, preparing for database lock, and generating analysis-ready data.
+That might not be immediately recognized can include:

 As you work with the sales team from the EDC vendor, ask if they have case studies that demonstrate cost-savings with their product.
 For instance, Oticon Medical—a long time Greenlight Guru Clinical customer and one of the top hearing aid manufacturers in the world—estimates they now complete their clinical studies 130-140% faster since switching to Greenlight Guru Clinical.